<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=657551337980251&amp;ev=PageView&amp;noscript=1">

 Program Overview

-Our class, also called “Gentle Separation,” ensures toddlers ages 16–24 months get a strong start in key developmental areas by:
+Our class is called “Gentle Separation” to ensure toddlers ages 16–24 months get a strong start in key developmental areas by:

 Roots students playing with play dough